 Finally, mention that young people under 18 cannot work unless they are 16 or 17 years old and have the explicit consent of their parents or legal guardians.

-If you have any questions regarding your employment contract or salary, our team of expert lawyers will answer them all in less than 24 hours entirely online!
+If you have any questions regarding your employment contract or salary, our team of expert lawyers would be happy to answer you!